CNBC Awards

 • Skill development and training

 Workers must complete relevant training and obtain recognized certifications to qualify for wage increases.
-Employers are encouraged to invest in training programs, ensuring that wage growth aligns with enhanced skills and productivity.
-This focus on skill development not only benefits employees but also improves overall business performance.
+Employers are encouraged to invest in training programs, ensuring wage growth aligns with enhanced skills and productivity.
+This focus on skill development benefits employees and improves overall business performance.

 • Government support and compliance